paulaji/authenticated-urlshortener-django/README.md

 ##### This document has been authored by referencing the content provided in the `backendinfo.txt` and `frontendinfo.txt` files.
 For more comprehensive information about the project, kindly consult those aforementioned files.

 This project is a URL shortener application built using Django for the backend and React for the frontend.
 It allows users to shorten long URLs and access them via the generated short URLs.
-The application also features user authentication, private routes, and note management.
+The application also features jwt based user authentication, private routes.

 ## Backend Setup